La mujer de mi vida (Venezuelan TV series)

-La Mujer de mi vida (The woman of my life) is a 1998 telenovela co-produced by Venezuelan television company Venevisión in conjunction with the Miami, Florida based production company Fonovideo.
+La mujer de mi vida (The Woman of My Life) is a 1998 telenovela co-produced by Venezuelan television company Venevisión in conjunction with the Miami-based production company Fonovideo.

 Natalia Streignard and Mario Cimarro starred as the main protagonists while Lorena Meritano and Anna Silvetti starred as the main villains.

 History

 From September 23, 1998 to March 17, 1999, Venevisión aired La mujer de mi vida, replacing Samantha, with Calypso replacing it.

-From October 26, 1998 to May 28, 1999, Univision aired La mujer de mi vida weekday afternoons at 2 pm/1c, replacing Destino de Mujer.
+From October 26, 1998 to May 28, 1999, Univision aired La mujer de mi vida weekday afternoons at 2 pm/1c, replacing Destino de mujer.
 The last episode was broadcast on May 28 at 2 pm/1c, with Una luz en el camino replacing it.
 From November 27, 2001 to April 13, 2002, Univision broadcast reruns of La mujer de mi vida every Tuesday mornings to Saturday mornings at 2 am/1c.
-From April 16 to May 23, 2002, 2 hour reruns of La mujer de mi vida were broadcast at 1 am/12c, replacing María la del Barrio.
+From April 16 to May 23, 2002, 2 hour reruns of La mujer de mi vida were broadcast at 1 am/12c, replacing María la del barrio.